Top 31 Optiver Data Scientist Interview Questions + Guide in 2024

 13. How would you test if a new product is likely to significantly increase the value of a company?

-As an Optiver data scientist, you’ll be testing different hypotheses to come up with new models.
+As an Optiver data scientist, you’ll test different hypotheses to develop new models.
 This question tests if you know about hypothesis testing and the steps involved in the process.

 How to Answer

-You’ll need to come up with a hypothesis and then explain the process you would use to test that hypothesis.
+You’ll need to develop a hypothesis and then explain the process you would use to test that hypothesis.
 The goal is to demonstrate that you understand the steps and objectives of hypothesis testing.

 Example

-“In this situation, my null hypothesis would be the product is not likely to significantly increase the company’s value and my alternative hypothesis would be that it would lead to a significant increase in the company’s value.
-A significance value of 0.05 would be sufficient in this case, but we can also use 0.01 depending on the sample size and variance.
+“In this situation, my null hypothesis would be that the product is not likely to significantly increase the company’s value, and my alternative hypothesis would be that it would lead to a significant increase in the company’s value.
+A significance value of 0.05 would be sufficient, but we can also use 0.01 depending on the sample size and variance.
 After that, I’d do the computations for the sample mean, sample standard error, and, lastly, the t-statistics.
 We can finally compare the p-value from the computations with the significance value, rejecting the null hypothesis if it’s lower.”

 14. How would you model electricity supply to avoid over or under-supply in a town?